suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

         type: text
         text: 'Price for the three week course is £120, bursary applications are available.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'They do accept video auditions, choose a monologue or song from the audition pack, and perform the dance from the video provided and send it to them.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The deadline for the auditions has been extended to Monday the 16th of May.'
+  -
     type: heading
     attrs:
       level: 2